-I have been watching tech companies start to censor groups such as QAnon, and I will tell you now: This is bad.
+I will tell you now: This is bad.
 This impacts us all.
-It’s been bad for a while, but this is now way out of hand.
+I mean, it’s been pretty bad for a while, but this is now way out of hand.

 Yep, I am going to defend QAnon.